 - have 10 years of professional experience for non-executives or four years for real estate executives.

 b.
-Professional qualifications - European nationals (free provision of services or free establishment)
+Professional qualifications - European nationals (free provision of services or Freedom of establishment)

 In case of free provision of services (LPS)